Amy Hebert: Legal proceedings and punishment

-LCIW was damaged by 2016 flooding; As of 2019 Hebert was held in the LCIW temporary facility in the former Jetson Center for Youth in East Baton Rouge Parish.
+LCIW was damaged by the 2016 floods.
+As of 2019 Hebert was held in the LCIW temporary facility in the former Jetson Center for Youth in East Baton Rouge Parish.

 Aftermath

-John DeSantis of The Houma Times wrote, "Residents of local communities reeled from news of the case, horrified by the children’s deaths."
-Visitations of the bodies of Braxton and Camille Hebert occurred at Falgout Funeral Home in Lockport, and the funeral for the victims was held at the St. Hilary of Poitiers Catholic Church in Mathews.
+John DeSantis of The Houma Times wrote, "Residents of local communities reeled from news of the case, horrified by the children's deaths."
+Visitations of their bodies occurred at Falgout Funeral Home in Lockport, and their funeral was held at the St. Hilary of Poitiers Catholic Church in Mathews.
 Another memorial service occurred at Victory of Life Church in Lockport.
-The children were buried at Resurrection Memorial Park in Mathews.
+They were buried at Resurrection Memorial Park in Mathews.

 The 501(C)(3) Camille and Braxton Hebert Memorial Fund Inc. was used to establish recreational areas/playgrounds at Lockport Lower and Lockport Upper.
 The playground at Lockport Lower has the text "Braxton's Buddies".
 Camille's Court, at Lockport Upper, was scheduled to be a basketball court decorated with a plaque and flowerbed.
 Scholarships in the names of both children for education major students were established at Nicholls State University.